puniverse/pulsar/docs/index.md

    :else      (println "got" m))
 ~~~

-Now `m` – and the value we're matching – is the the transformed value.
+Now `m`, the value we're matching, is the transformed value.

 `receive` also deals with timeouts.
 Say we want to do something if a message has not been received within 30 milliseconds (all `receive` timeouts are specified in milliseconds):